yisaienkov/tinysets/README.md

 ## How to use

-You can see all available sets using next code:
+You can see all available sets and their actual locations using the next code:

 ```
 >>> from tinysets import get_all_sets